kpander/drupal-boost-expire-wildcard/README.txt

 README.txt
 ==========
-BOOST EXPIRE WILDCARD provides an Action for the Rules module.
+BOOST EXPIRE WILDCARD exposes its functionality in 2 ways:
+  1. As an Action for the Rules module.
+  2. As a public function.

-It deletes static cache HTML files created by Boost, and allows wildcard specification.
+The module deletes static cache HTML files created by Boost, and allows a wildcard specification.
 This module exists because:
 - Wildcards don't work in conjunction with the Expires module
 - Wildcards don't work with the boost_expire_cache() hook